ethereum/aleth/doc/private_net_sync.rst

         }
     }

-- **Both nodes must use the same configuration file!** The configuration file is used to create the chain's genesis state, so using a different configuration file with each node means that each node will be running on a different chain.
-The nodes will therefore not be able to peer with each other - an example of this is shown in the `Common Problems`_ section.
+- **Both nodes must use the same chain configuration file!** The chain configuration is used to create the chain's genesis state, so using a different configuration with each node means that each node will be running on a different chain and won't be able to peer with each other.
+An example of what this looks like is shown in `Common Problems`_.

 Instructions
 ============
-*The examples in this section were generated on Windows 10 running aleth 1.6.0-alpha.1-31+commit.ad7204c9*
+*The output in this section was generated on Windows 10 running aleth 1.6.0-alpha.1-31+commit.ad7204c9*

 1. Create a key pair for each node: